 India has also maintained its lead over China in pharmaceutical exports with a year-on-year growth of 11.44 percent to US$ 12.91 billion in FY 2015-16, according to data from the Ministry of Commerce and Industry.
 Imports of pharmaceutical products rose marginally by 0.80 percent year-on-year to US$ 1,641.15 million.

-Overall drug approvals given by the US Food and Drug Administration (USFDA) to Indian companies have nearly doubled to 201 in FY 2015-16 from 109 in FY 2014-15.
+Overall medicine approvals given by the US Food and Medicine Administration (USFDA) to Indian companies have nearly doubled to 201 in FY 2015-16 from 109 in FY 2014-15.
 The country accounts for around 30 percent (by volume) and about 10 percent (value) in the US$ 70-80 billion US generics market.

 India's biotechnology industry comprising bio-pharmaceuticals, bio-services, bio-agriculture, bio-industry, and bioinformatics is expected to grow at an average growth rate of around 30 percent a year and reach US$ 100 billion by 2025.
 Biopharma, comprising vaccines, therapeutics, and diagnostics, is the largest sub-sector contributing nearly 62 percent of the total revenues at Rs 12,600 crore (US$ 1.88 billion).

-The Government of India unveiled 'Pharma Vision 2020' aimed at making India a global leader in end-to-end drug manufacture.
+The Government of India unveiled 'Pharma Vision 2020' aimed at making India a global leader in end-to-end medicine manufacture.
 Approval time for new facilities has been reduced to boost investments.
-Further, the government introduced mechanisms such as the Drug Price Control Order and the National Pharmaceutical Pricing Authority to deal with the issue of affordability and availability of medicines.
+Further, the government introduced mechanisms such as the Medicine Price Control Order and the National Pharmaceutical Pricing Authority to deal with the issue of affordability and availability of medicines.

 Mr. Ananth Kumar, Union Minister of Chemicals and Petrochemicals, has announced setting up of chemical hubs across the country, early environment clearances in existing clusters, adequate infrastructure, and establishment of a Central Institute of Chemical Engineering and Technology.